j20001970/GDMP/README.md

     to build desktop library, generated file will be located in

     `mediapipe/bazel-bin/mediapipe/GDMP/libgdmp.so`
-4. Copy libgdmp.so to your project's `addons/GDMP` directory.
+3. Copy libgdmp.so to your project's `addons/GDMP` directory.

-    Files used by MediaPipe graphs (e.g. TFLite models) on desktop need to be placed in your project's directory according to the path provided by the calculator configs.
+    Files used by MediaPipe graphs (e.g. TFLite models) need to be placed in your project's directory according to the path provided by the calculator configs.

 ## Usage
 1. Go to `Project -> Project settings -> Plugins` to enable GDMP.
 2. To load a MediaPipe graph:

     ```gdscript
-    match OS.get_name():
-        "Android":
-            GDMP.init_graph("name_of_your_graph.binarypb")
-        "X11":
     GDMP.init_graph("res://path/to/your/graph.pbtxt")
     ```

 3. To add a proto callback to the graph's output stream: